Formula Storage and Preparation 101

-Where do I store formula cans?
+Where do I store unopened baby formula?

 Which can of formula should I open first?

-How long is formula good for?
+How long is prepared baby formula good for?

 How long does leftover formula stay good in the bottle?

-- Ready-to-use formula-use within 48 hours of opening.
+- Ready-to-use formula: Use within 48 hours of opening.

-Can I prepare formula ahead of time?
+Can I prepare baby formula ahead of time?